 3. The darker stuff continued?: Episode #47 – The M-Word (aka Amazon)

 This episode spoke to me on a deeply personal level.
 I’m an Amazon Prime member and use it fairly often… but often have thoughts of what the economic impact of such a convenience is.
 Probing the American consumer experience and how the retail giant has affected it, Gaby shows off her journalism chops in this one.

-4. CAPTION TITLE: Episode #48 – Health is Wealth (aka Personal Finance Education)
+4. How to pass it on: Episode #48 – Health is Wealth (aka Personal Finance Education)

-5. CAPTION TITLE: Episode #12 – The New American Dream
+5. An alternative viewpoint: Episode #12 – The New American Dream

 Back to one of the oldies but goodies, this episode talks about how “the American dream” is interpreted by a woman who grew up as an immigrant without a lot of expendable income and how that affected her career and financial choices growing up and starting the journey of “adulting.”